Google's Q1 ad sales surge 32%, Alphabet profit doubles

 That is particularly true in the travel industry, a key part of the ad market that drastically curtailed its spending last year after governments around the world imposed lockdowns to prevent the spread of the novel coronavirus.

-The resurgence enabled Google’s parent, Alphabet Inc., to easily surpass the analyst estimates that help set investor expectations.
+The resurgence enabled Alphabet to easily surpass the analyst estimates that help set investor expectations.

 Total revenue, which also includes Google’s cloud-hosting service and device sales, climbed 34% from last year.